 Let our prayer go up to our Heavenly Father, whose voice echoed from the clouds.
 May his grace transform us to be like his beloved Son Jesus.

-Lord, in the spirit of your love, renew the relationships of the families of those who are at odds and help them to reconcile and love.
+Lord, in the spirit of your love, renew the relationships of the families of those at odds and help them reconcile and love.

 In Jesus’ death and resurrection, you have finally overcome indifference, hardness of heart, and hatred.
-Let us pray that our Christian communities may become islands of mercy and love.
+Therefore, let us pray that our Christian communities may become islands of mercy and love.

 Heavenly Father, look lovingly upon a people who serve you faithfully.
-May no uncertainty, no human frailty, no failure crush those who trust in Your care.
+May no uncertainty, human frailty, or failure crush those who trust in Your care.
 We ask this through Christ our Lord.
 Amen.